sasgithub/Data_Analytics_cs/case-study/viz/Ride_Duration_Distribution.md

 ##### Purpose

-This visualization compares usage patterns between customers and subscribers, showing that the two groups engage with the bike share system very differently in terms of how long they ride.
+This visualization compares usage patterns between Customers and Subscribers, showing that the two groups engage with the bike share system very differently in terms of how long they ride.

 ##### Observations